-You get what you pay for—it may be cliché but holds very true when describing wool Berber carpet (if price is holding you back, check out our right way to buy carpet guide for ways to get wool as cheap as most people pay for other types of carpet) You don’t see wool Berber carpet in too many homes, but interestingly, some of the characteristics we hear describing Berber carpet are really only accurate descriptors of the wool variety.
+You get what you pay for—it may be cliché but holds very true when describing wool Berber carpet.
+You don’t see wool Berber carpet in too many homes, but interestingly, some of the characteristics we hear describing Berber carpet are really only accurate descriptors of the wool variety.
 The wool fiber’s power is derived from its natural makeup.
 Like the name suggests, wool Berber carpet is woven from sheep fur, giving the carpet some very luxurious features.

 The natural Berber carpet ensures your children aren’t crawling or rolling around on a form of plastic, such as olefin and the other popular synthetics.
 Wool Berber carpets are generally non-toxic and hypoallergenic.
 In addition, a natural carpet fiber such as wool has the ability to improve the air quality in your home.